To run Compare Immune Repertoires go to the Toolbox and select:

 Figure 8.14: Scatter plot with clonotype frequencies for a particular chain type.
 Note that private clonotypes have frequencies 0 in one of the samples.
 Due to the log scale, they cannot be plotted at frequency 0.

 - Rarefaction.
 A plot with rarefaction curves, also known as species accumulation curve.

 It shows the expected number of different clonotypes discovered as a function of the total number of clonotyped fragments for a particular chain.

 The curve is extrapolated to twice the total number of clonotyped fragments for the most abundant input.

 - CDR3 length.
 A table comparing CDR3 length summary statistics for the different inputs, across all chains.
 For each chain type, the CDR3 length distribution is also shown as a box plot.

-- V and J usage.
-Bar plots showing the V and J segment usage for each input.
+- V, D, J and C usage.
+Bar plots showing the V, D, J and C segment usage for each input.

 For each pair of inputs, the weighted Jaccard similarity between the two is computed.
 Let , denote the relative frequencies of the 'th clonotype in the first and second input respectively.
 The weighted Jaccard similarity is defined as,

 The weighted Jaccard distance is defined as,